abdelbasethayam/AI_Teammates_in_SE3/README.md

 3.0: How Autonomous Coding Agents Are Reshaping SE".
 Due to the size limit of GitHub repositories, the full dataset is not included here.
 You can find our full dataset on HuggingFace: https://huggingface.co/datasets/hao-li/AIDev

-> If you're interested in the Human-PRs we used in the paper, you can find them here: https://drive.google.com/file/d/1nKYtm3U3SFMk5_iLXt1oog9glFnEUJ3T/view?usp=sharing
+> If you're interested in the raw data of AIDev-pop, you can find them here: https://drive.google.com/file/d/1l0_RjS7ZT0Y27V3mv0oJK-jfeRkhq5l5/view?usp=drive_link

 ## Overview